Feeding your newborn: Tips for new parents

 Most newborns need eight to 12 feedings a day — about one feeding every two to three hours.

-Look for early signs of hunger, such as stirring and stretching, sucking motions and lip movements.
+Look for early signs of readiness to feed.
+Signs include moving the hands to the mouth, sucking on fists and fingers, and lip smacking.
 Fussing and crying are later cues.
 The sooner you begin each feeding, the less likely you'll need to soothe a frantic baby.

-As your baby gets older, he or she will take in more milk in less time at each feeding.
+As your baby gets older, he or she may take in more milk in less time at each feeding.

 3. Consider vitamin D supplements